Hubmakerlabs/hoover/doc/data-spec.md

 ### Kind `Like`

-#### Nostr

 - `Like-Event-Id`

   The `Event-Id` of the event being responded to.

+#### Nostr

-The content field can contain a symbol, usually a `+` or `-` or arbitrary Unicode emojis or the names of emojis created in emoji events by the publisher of the Like event.
+The content field can contain a symbol, usually a `+` or `-` or arbitrary Unicode emojis or the names of emojis created in emoji events by the publisher of the Like event, in this form: `:emojiname:`.

 In addition, there can also be: